Skip to content

 No user data is ever transferred to Spark — only metadata, counts, and aggregates.

 Overall execution time depends primarily on the number of tables and the number of columns per table, since Phases 3 and 6 issue one or more T-SQL queries per table.
-Warehouses with a small number of tables will complete in seconds; larger environments with hundreds of tables and many columns will take longer, particularly during cardinality estimation.
+Phase 6 is typically the longest phase due to the APPROX_COUNT_DISTINCT computation — parallel execution (max_parallel_tables) significantly reduces wall-clock time for warehouses with many tables.